-- c) paragraphs containing explanatory guidance are shown in normal type grey lettering (except for the Code - refer 5.3 (a)).
-The explanatory paragraphs provide guidance on what a requirement means or is intended to cover, matters the member should consider, suggested procedures or include examples of procedures that may be appropriate in the context of the engagement or assignment; - d) the word 'shall' is used within mandatory requirements paragraphs to denote the obligations a member is required to comply with: - e) defined terms are in title case; - f) the word 'should' is used in guidance paragraphs to denote matters that members have a professional obligation to consider when performing an engagement or assignment.
-In making the determination whether to follow the guidance denoted as "should" or not, the member needs to consider the specific circumstances of the engagement or assignment as well as exercise the member's professional judgement whether the stated guidance is relevant and applicable in the circumstances.
+- d) the word 'shall' is used within mandatory requirements paragraphs to denote the obligations a member is required to comply with; - e) the word 'should' is used in guidance paragraphs to denote matters that members have a professional obligation to consider when performing an engagement or assignment.
+In making the determination whether to follow the guidance denoted as 'should' or not, the member needs to consider the specific circumstances of the engagement or assignment as well as exercise the member's professional judgement whether the stated guidance is relevant and applicable in the circumstances.
 It is possible that in certain circumstances the member will be able to achieve the objectives of the guidance by undertaking alternative procedures rather than the stated procedures in the pronouncement or in other circumstances the guidance may not be relevant.
-Where the member determines that it is appropriate to undertake alternative procedures or not follow the guidance, the member may need to be able to justify the member's actions to the client or employer, the professional body to which the member belongs or where applicable, the relevant regulator; - g) the present tense of verbs is used in the explanatory guidance when it is the best form of expression; - h) qualifiers such as 'ordinarily', 'normally' and 'usually' are avoided as far as possible as these create ambiguity as to whether they should form part of the requirements; - i) references to 'use of professional judgement' are avoided as far as possible unless clearly necessary in the context of the requirement; - requirements that exist in another APESB standard are anchored back to the original requirement (for example, using the phrase 'in accordance with') when repetition is considered necessary for understanding and context; and - k) Australian supplements to international pronouncements will be prefaced by the letters AUST.
+Where the member determines that it is appropriate to undertake alternative procedures or not follow the guidance, the member may need to be able to justify the member's actions to the client or employer, the Professional Body to which the member belongs or where applicable, the relevant regulator; - f) defined terms are in title case; - g) the present tense of verbs is used in the explanatory guidance when it is the best form of expression; - h) qualifiers such as 'ordinarily', 'normally' and 'usually' are avoided as far as possible as these create ambiguity as to whether they should form part of the requirements; - i) references to 'use of professional judgement' are avoided as far as possible unless clearly necessary in the context of the requirement; - requirements that exist in another APESB standard are anchored back to the original requirement (for example, using the phrase 'in accordance with') when repetition is considered necessary for understanding and context; - k) Australian supplements to international pronouncements will be prefaced by the letters AUST; and - I) the extent of differences between an international pronouncement and an APESB pronouncement is documented in the Conformity with International Pronouncements section of the relevant APESB pronouncement.

-Appendix 4 provides a glossary of commonly used terms in APESB pronouncements.
+Appendix 5 provides a summary of commonly used terms in APESB pronouncements.